 Understand The Opposing Attorneys Questions

 The expert witness must pay attention and carefully listen to all questions of the opposing attorney in order to make a truthful response.

 Always Think Before Answering Any Question Posed By The Opposing Attorney.

 An expert witness is trained to not just quickly respond to a question without first analyzing all of its implications.

 Opposing attorneys are often frustrated with the expert witness answers and will try to bully and upset the expert witness.

 An expert witness will stay above the opposing attorneys harassment and portray to the judge and the jury a calm and reasonable demeanor.

 The following sample pictures are from lawsuits where we prevailed for our clients.
-These are only a SMALL sample of the reports (Some reports have hundreds of pictures, illustrations, and descriptions).
+These are only a SMALL sample of the reports (Most reports have hundreds of pictures, illustrations, and descriptions).

 The following pictures were taken at a residence where faulty fiber-cement siding was installed: